 One night, I got a call from my longtime friends Marcia and Bobby French, who owned a house at the Eldorado Country Club.
-Bobby and I played golf together most days and, during that period of time, I probably ate dinner with them two or three nights a week.
+Bobby and I played golf together most days and, during that period of time, I ate dinner with them two or three nights a week.
 I was unattached, so it was common for friends to invite me over for a meal.
 It was like having social guardians.
-On this particular evening, Bobby and Marcia were having a dinner party and it seemed they had an odd number because one of their guests didn’t have a date.
+On this particular evening, Bobby and Marcia were having a dinner party and they had an odd number because one of their guests didn’t have a date.
 Marcia asked me if I would attend the party as this lady’s date.

 The lady in question was Dinah Shore.

 My answer would have been yes regardless of whom my date might be.
 I wasn’t going to say no to my good friends.
 So I got myself ready and went to this dinner party.
 I mused over the idea that I had the advantage of knowing who Dinah was—everyone knew who Dinah was—but she had no idea whom she was being set up with.
 I was fairly certain the name Mack Rankin would illicit absolutely no reaction from her.
 My badass reputation hadn’t made its way this far west just yet.